In this article you will learn How to Understand Your LinkedIn Settings & Privacy.

 Email & Mobile visibility: This feature provides an extra layer of protection and enables you to accept invitations to connect from people you do not know on LinkedIn (which I recommend in my LinkedIn networking guide).
 It means your connections can not access your email address and subscribe you to their email newsletter without your permission.
 Yes – there are some uneducated business owners and marketers out there who still do this!
 You’re forgiven if you are a start up and did not know this one.
 In this Infusionsoft article Katrina Orendain explains what you can do instead to encourage sign-ups to your email newsletter.

 Who can see your connections: While some networking strategists will tell you it’s good to allow your connections to see everyone you’re connected to on LinkedIn, I prefer to just share my mutual connections with my LinkedIn connections.
 This means I choose the ‘only you’ option in this setting.
 Please note – members will still be able to see connections who endorse you, unless you turn the skills endorsement feature off.

 Profile viewing options: There are 3 types of profile viewing options and I recommend you only ever use the 1st or the 3rd option.
-Please see the image below to view the 3 profile viewing options available to you.
 The 1st option is suitable if you wish to be completely visible, let others know you are looking at them and be able to see who’s viewed your profile (which is limited for free accounts).
-The 3rd option enables you to view other people’s profiles without them knowing your identity.
-I do not recommend the 2nd/middle option as people may be able to work out who you are!
+The 3rd option (Private Mode) enables you to view other people’s profiles without them knowing your identity and allows you to be completely anonymous.
+I do not recommend the 2nd/middle option as people may be able to work out who you are.